Graveyard Dirt Cake

 • Making a white chocolate skeleton out of molds to lay on top of the cake

-• Use traditional chocolate pudding
+• Use traditional instant chocolate pudding mix

 • Make a gate out of piped chocolate

-• Top with creepy gummy worms
+• Top with creepy gummy worms, ghost peeps or candy bones.

 Storing Info